Hearing

 What is tinnitus?

-Tinnitus is commonly described as a ringing in the ears, but it also can sound like roaring, clicking, hissing, or buzzing.
+Tinnitus is commonly described as ringing or sound in the ears.
+It can also sound like roaring, clicking, hissing, or buzzing.
 It may be soft or loud, high pitched or low pitched.
-You might hear it in either one or both ears.
+You may hear it in one or both ears.
 In the past year, experts estimate that 22.7 million adult Americans experienced tinnitus for more than three months, which is roughly 10 percent of the adult population of the United States.
+80% of them do not consider it bothersome but the remaining 20% do.

 What causes tinnitus?